johsteffens/qprimes/README.md

 interesting to a wider public.
 It is not the fastest algorithm but fast enough to allow waiting for the result without getting too impatient.

-The Name is an abbreviation of *Quick Prime Numbers*
+The name is an abbreviation from *Quick Prime Numbers*

 Hope you find it useful.